-The Zozo demon is one of the most dangerous and malicious Ouija board entities known to paranormal researchers, if online accounts are anything to go by.
+Zozo is one of the most dangerous and malicious Ouija board entities known to paranormal researchers, if online accounts are anything to go by.

-It’s safe to say that Zozo, if it does exist, exhibits the characteristics of a demonic entity.
-Some believe that if you even so much as say its name out loud, the Zozo demon will haunt you from that day forward.
+The entity, if it does exist, exhibits the tell-tale signs of a demon.
+Some believe that if you even so much as say its name out loud, Zozo will haunt you from that day forward.

-Some Zozo demon accounts go well beyond tales of those simply gathered around a Ouija board and conversing with the other side.
-No, some involve this Ouija entity venturing outside the board, inflicting its terror upon unsuspecting victims in a variety of unexpected ways.
+Some accounts go well beyond tales of those simply gathered around a Ouija board and conversing with the other side.
+Many involve Zozo venturing outside the board, inflicting its terror upon unsuspecting victims in a variety of unexpected ways.

 Below, you’ll find a collection of such stories.
 Are they true?
-For the sake of all Ouija users out there, let’s hope they aren’t.
+For the sake of all Ouija enthusiasts out there, let’s hope they aren’t.